Powered by Flyland Powered by Flyland

 Barbiturate withdrawal is a serious matter that requires around-the-clock medical supervision and care.
 Because of this, inpatient medical detox is recommended in most cases.
 Inpatient rehab facilities provide barbiturate detox programs, medical care, therapy, integrative treatments, and other services.
 Daylight Recovery Center utilizes proven treatment methods in the most efficient and effective way possible.

-When treating barbiturate withdrawal, phenobarbital is sometimes used as a replacement for the addicting substance.
-It is a long-acting barbiturate that provides more constant blood levels than short-acting barbiturates and can be tapered safely under medical supervision.
+When treating barbiturate withdrawal, phenobarbital is sometimes used as a replacement for the addictive substance.
+Phenobarbital is a long-acting barbiturate that provides more stable blood levels than short-acting barbiturates and can be safely tapered under medical supervision.
 Symptom-specific medications are administered for nausea, depression, anxiety, and more.
-Select medications can also be given in case of an emergency, and it highlights the necessity of medical detox.
+Additional medications can also be given in case of an emergency, highlighting the necessity of medical detox.
 Withdrawal should never be attempted at home.

-Because the symptoms and severity of barbiturate withdrawal depend on a number of different variables, it isn’t possible to say who is at increased risk of the dangers associated with more severe symptoms.
+Because the symptoms and severity of barbiturate withdrawal depend on several variables, it is not possible to predict who is at the greatest risk for severe complications.
 However, seizures, depression, and anxiety can lead to dangerous outcomes.
 Delirium is possible, and in some cases, circulatory failure and death can occur.

 If you or a loved one are suffering with drug abuse or alcohol addiction, reach out to Flyland Recovery Network for addiction help.